-Arduino 2-Digit 7-Segment Display with Buttons | Part 4
+Arduino 2 Digit 7 Segment Display with Buttons | Part 4

 This week we modify the original circuit and sketch to include two buttons, one to control each digit of the display.

-Here’s what the setup looks like:
+Here’s what the setup of our 2 digit 7 segment display with buttons looks like:

 And here’s the complete sketch:

-// www.TheElectronicsHobbyist.com/blog
+// www.TinkerHobby.com

 // Natalia Fargasch Norman